azuwlaa/NoodleX/README.md

 * `SUDO_USERS`: A list of userIDs, separated by spaces, who should have sudo access to the bot
 * `HEROKU`: Setting this to **anything** will activate it.
 Use if you're using a heroku database
 * `DEBUG`: Setting this to **anything** will activate it.
 Use it if you're debugging something.
+* `PREFIX`: Setting this to any character or symbol will use that as prefix for the commands.
+Note: Needs to be separated by spaces e.g. **"/ ."**.

 ## Starting the bot